 - Zoonotic Diseases and Animal Health

 Zoonotic infectious disease.
 Whole genome approach to infections.
 Diseases of animal workers.
-Microbiome interactions sharing between humans and animals.
+Microbiome sharing between humans, animals and the environment.
 Emerging infectious disease.
 Antimicrobial resistance.
 Animal sentinels of environmental health hazards.
 One Health.
 Noise and hearing loss.

 Davis MF, Rankin SC, Schurer JM, Cole S, Conti L, Rabinowitz P for the COHERE Expert Review Group (Gregory Gray, Laura Kahn, Catharine Machalaba, Jonna Mazet, Marguerite Pappaioanou, Jan Sargeant, Andrew Thompson, Scott Weese, Jakob Zinnstag).
 Checklist for One Health Epidemiological Reporting of Evidence (COHERE).
 One Health 2017, ahead-of-print. [doi: 10.1016/j.onehlt.2017.07.001]